-I have been reflecting on the lessons I have learnt in my 5 years of marriage.
-Compare to some, my husband and I are just newbies in the marital dance.
-We try not to keep the lessons we’ve learnt to ourselves, others can also benefit from our experience just as we have benefitted from others experiences.
+I’ve been reflecting on the 15 marriage lessons I have learned in our 5 years of marriage.
+Compare to some, my husband and I are newbies in the marital dance.
+We try not to keep these lessons to ourselves, others may benefit from our experience just as we have benefitted from others experiences.
 So, let us share it with one another.

 These are just a few from a long list of important lessons I have learnt along the way.

 Honoring my husband is important.
 What matters to women and men are so different.
 Men wants honor and respect above sex and cooking.
 Sex and cooking are important but they can’t live on that 24/7.
 What will eventually keep him coming home every day is honor and respect.

 I am not perfect in these areas but I am learning fast and seeing great results.
 In every man; there is a king and a fool.
 Whose response do you want?
 Who are you speaking to?
 If you speak to the king in him, not only do you get the king’s response, you get his rewards too.